ChainSafe/forest-iac/sync_check_terraform/README.md

 system) will automatically re-deploy the service.
 The same is true for changing any of the scripts.

-To propose new changes, start by opening a PR.
-This will trigger a new deployment plan to be pasted in the PR comments.
-Once the PR is merged, the deployment plan is executed.

-The workflow has access to all the required secrets (DO token, slack token, S3 credentials, etc) and none of them have to be provided when creating a new PR.
+The workflow has access to all the required secrets (DO token, slack token, S3 credentials) and none of them have to be provided when creating a new PR.
 However, the deployment workflow is not triggered automatically if you change the secrets.
 In this case, you have to trigger the workflow manually.